 I am an extremely planned out person.
 Nothing is official until I have it written in my planner.
-I document everything and track pretty much all aspects of my life.
+Almost every aspect of my life is tracked and documented.
 I guess my planning obsession relates directly to my need for control.

 I really can’t complain about my pregnancy at all.
 Other than swollen ankles at the last part, I didn’t have morning sickness or complications.
 But I’ll be honest, pregnancy was hard on me mentally.
 The main reason I wasn’t crazy about being pregnant is that you lose complete control over your body.